georghildebrand/awesome-building-as-a-graph/README.md

 # awesome-building-as-a-graph

 A curated list of ressources about using graphs to represent data in the AEC (Architecture, Engineering, Construction) domain.
-Testing
+Testing again

 ## Research groups and projects